 Google Tag Manager makes it easier to manage this mess of tags by letting you define the rules of when certain tags should fire, but first, let’s take a quick overview of GTM.

 Google Tag Manager is a free software from Google that allows you to deploy various types of code (tags) to your website.
-Some good examples of a tag would be Google Analytics tracking code, Google Analytics event codes, Adwords conversion script and remarketing tags.
+Some good examples of a tag would be Google Analytics tracking code, Google Analytics event codes, Google Ads conversion script and remarketing tags.
 There are many more types of code that can be added to your website using GTM, including custom codes.

 Google Tag Manager does not replace Google Analytics.
 Instead, it helps users to easily add Google Analytics tracking code (tag) to your website, deploy GA event code snippets and define rules, when each GA event must fire.